tjfontaine/cloudnative/application-development/microservices/helidon/tutorial.md

     -Dpackage=io.helidon.examples.quickstart.se
 ```

-And change directories into the one created by the archetype:
+Change directories into the one created by the archetype:

 `cd quickstart-se`